Night and shift workers

 Risk assessment by managers

-Managers must undertake a general risk assessment (Word, 40KB, 2 pages) for night and shift work.
+Managers must undertake a generic risk assessment (Word, 40KB, 2 pages) for night and shift work.

 The risk factors to assess are: